Bon Jovi: New Jersey (1988) Review

 In summary:

-New Jersey is great when all of the pieces click together, it just doesn’t happen often enough.
+Great when all the pieces click — it just doesn’t happen often enough.

 New Jersey receives 7/11.